enqueuer-land/enqueuer/README.md

 ----

 #### Variables
-To give you even more power and flexibility, enqueuer allows you to use values that will be defined later.
+Providing power and flexibility, enqueuer allows you to use variables placeholder replacement.
 That's why there is a `store` field and you'll see a lot of `<<` and `{{` being used in the examples files.
 It works as simple as this:

-    variableName: <<valueToBeDefinedLater>>
+    name: my name is <<variableKey>>

 Every time enqueuer sees these kind of notations, it searches in its store for a key/value pair like:

-    valueToBeDefinedLater: `value`
+    variableKey: `enqueuer`

 Then, when enqueuer parses the original map, it gets translated to this:

-    variableName: `value`
+    name: my name is enqueuer

 ##### set a variable
 There are a few ways to set a value in the store.